 An application has been lodged to recertify the plan of subdivision.

-The Plan of Subdivision has been recertified with no Statement of Compliance.
-This indicates that certain works have not been completed or consent has not been provided from all referral authorities to the issue of a Statement of Compliance.
+The Plan of Subdivision has been recertified with no Statement of Compliance (SOC).
+This indicates that certain works have not been completed or consent has not been provided from all referral authorities to the issue of a SOC.

-The Plan of Subdivision has been recertified with a Statement Of Compliance.
+The Plan of Subdivision has been recertified with a Statement of Compliance (SOC).

 Generally for subdivision certification, responses have been received from referral authorities.
 The site now requires an inspection by our officers.